 Cornelis Petrus Adrianus Joseph "Eli" Leenaars

-Mr. Leenaars is a member of the Supervisory Board of the Royal Concertgebouw (Amsterdam) and member of the Executive Committee of the Trilateral Commission (Paris, Tokyo, and Washington, DC).
+Mr. Leenaars is a member of the Executive Committee of the Trilateral Commission (Paris, Tokyo, and Washington, DC).

 Additional Public Directorships (current):